jkmnt/falcon-url/README.md

         self.endpoints = Endpoints
 ```

-These patterns allow us to have well-typed route objects in an always-in-sync store.
+These patterns let us have well-typed route objects in an always-in-sync store.

 See the next topic for an explanation of why it's beneficial to base `Routes` on `RoutesCollection`.